Clinical Psychological Science Through the Lens of RDoC: New Advances and Future Directions

 August 26, 2020

-You are invited to join a special webinar presented by the National Institutes of Health Office of Behavioral and Social Sciences Research (OBSSR) and National Library of Medicine (NLM) in partnership with APS on the topic of publicly disseminating information about basic behavioral science studies and other Basic Experimental Studies with Humans (BESH) funded by NIH.
+Presented by the National Institutes of Health Office of Behavioral and Social Sciences Research (OBSSR) and National Library of Medicine (NLM) in partnership with APS, the webinar on the topic of publicly disseminating information about basic behavioral science studies and other Basic Experimental Studies with Humans (BESH) funded by NIH.
 Hear from OBSSR Director and psychological scientist William Riley; NLM Acting Director, ClinicalTrials.gov Rebecca Williams; and NLM Results Team Manager, ClinicalTrials.gov Elisa Golfinopoulos on the following topics:

 - NIH’s Basic Experimental Studies with Humans (BESH) set of funding opportunity announcements (FOAs), and what they mean for APS members